Zero Cost EMI Offer available on cart value above INR 5,000 on select cards. T&C apply. Check details on the payment window.

 DDR5-4800 62.74 15.7 10.5 7.8 6.3 5.2 4.5 3.9

-Long answer: The problem with DDR4 and how DDR5 solves it can be explained with the help of these two tables.
+Long answer: The problem with DDR4 (and how DDR5 solves it) can be explained with the help of these two tables above.
 With a DDR4-3200 memory product, users can get up to 4.2 GB/s per core on an 8-core CPU.
-If they simply switched to a 16-core CPU while keeping the memory constant, their bandwidth per CPU core drops to 2.1 GB/s per core.
-This is a huge problem for data-heavy users and a wasted opportunity because they cannot realize the full potential of their new 16-core CPU.
+If they simply switched to a 16-core CPU while keeping the memory constant, their bandwidth per CPU core would drop to 2.1 GB/s per core.
+This is a huge problem for data-heavy users since this limitation prevents them from realizing the full potential of their new 16-core CPU.

 To solve this problem, memory bandwidth must scale with the increase in CPU core count.
 Some users have addressed this issue by overclocking their DDR4 memory beyond its JEDEC specifications.
 However, this option is limited to only those who can afford to spend significant time, energy, knowledge and money on overclocking.
 Most users are still left yearning for a better memory solution for next-gen CPUs.
 This is where DDR5 comes in.

-Going back to the example, if a user adopts a DDR5-5600 memory product for their new 16-core CPU, the declining bandwidth per CPU core trend is now reversed!
-By maintaining the bandwidth per CPU core, users are empowered to extract more computing power from their new CPU and realize its full potential.
-This is why we need DDR5 memory technology for next-gen CPUs.
+Going back to the example, if a user adopts a DDR5-5600 memory product for their new 16-core CPU, the declining bandwidth per CPU core trend is now reversed.
+By maintaining the bandwidth per CPU core, users can extract more computing power from their new CPU and realize its full potential.
+This is why DDR5 memory technology is essential for next-gen CPUs.

-With 2x the burst length, 2x the banks, 2x the bank groups, two independent 32-bit channels for non-ECC modules and the same bank refreshes, DDR5 greatly improves channel efficiency over DDR4.
-Moreover, DDR5’s launch speeds of 4800MT/s is 50% faster than the maximum DDR4 speeds of 3200MT/s.
-Both the improved channel efficiency and fasterspeeds of DDR5 helps break through DDR4’s bandwidth limitations for data-heavy applications and workflows — not just during testing, but in real-world conditions.
+Moreover, DDR5’s launch speed of 4,800MT/s is 50% faster than the maximum DDR4 speeds of 3,200MT/s.
+Both the improved channel efficiency and faster speed of DDR5 help break through DDR4’s bandwidth limitations for data-heavy applications and workflows in real-world conditions.

 Yes, if you own or want to invest in a high-performance platform.
-Intel’s 12th/13th Gen Core (code named Alder Lake/Raptor Lake) and AMD’s Ryzen 6000/7000 Series (code named Rembrandt/Raphael) are high-performance platforms bringing users more CPU cores than ever before.
+Intel’s 13th/14th Gen Core and AMD’s Ryzen 7000/8000 Series are high-performance platforms that bring users more CPU cores than ever before.
 Here are two reasons why DDR5 is a better choice for these platforms:

 In conclusion, if you own or want to invest in a high-performance platform, DDR5 is the better choice.
 Especially now that Crucial DDR5 is more affordable than at launch.